Glendora Probate Attorney

 Because probate actions can be lengthy and expensive, many people are interested in avoiding probate.
 There are steps you can take to make the estate administration easier, although your loved one generally has to do them before he or she passes.
 Small estates may not be subject to probate.
 Estates that have a living trust also may allow families to avoid the hassle and expense of probate court.
 You can also use joint ownership or joint tenancy to pass assets without the court’s involvement, in some cases.

 Knowing all your options and making sure you obey the law requires the help of a qualified Glendora estate planning attorney.
 With over 25 years of experience, our team is here to make it easier for you.
-For a free 30-minute consultation in Glendora or Irvine, contact us today at (626) 587-2677.
+For a consultation in Glendora or Irvine, contact us today at (626) 587-2677.